RainyXeon/Cylane/README.md

   LANGUAGE: en # You can set it to vi, en, th,...
   LIMIT_TRACK: 50 # The number of tracks you want to limit
   LIMIT_PLAYLIST: 20 # The number of playlist you want to limit
-  # Your mongo_uri, you can get it from here: https://www.mongodb.com/
-  MONGO_URI: mongodb://127.0.0.1:27017/dreamvast

 lavalink: